myfinance/mfframework/README.md

 //change and commit the version in the jenkins-file to major_minor_micro-alpha. commit and push

-for the deployment you have to change the app version in the helm-chart of the mfdeployment repository and merge the dev branch to the prod-branch
+for the Prod-deployment you have to all versios form test to Prod-folder in the Deployment-Repo

 - on feature branches and on the master will be no ci-builds